 that they may receive early care and treatment.

-For the infant, toddler and school-aged child, the
+For the infant, toddler and school-aged child,

-Division of Community and Societal Pediatrics provides well-baby checkups,
+UF Health Community and Societal Pediatrics provides well-baby checkups,

 immunizations, school physical examinations, management and care for allergies,